-Today the Venice lagoon exists as a complex interplay of biological, engineered and social systems.
 The rich ecosystem, the engineered response to survival and the historic cultural fabric makes for some of the most intricate exchanges of multiplicity.
 These dynamics of life and culture have produced one of the world’s most beloved cities.
 A city where life and a way of living is continuously under threat by nature and time.
-Venice brings us an awareness of our delicate balance with time and natural forces.
 This adversarial character of the Venice lagoon inspired us to re-establish the Island of Poveglia as a living system of interdisciplinary knowledge and integration with its natural surroundings.
 University Island is to become an embodiment of its past together with a vision of an engineered ecology, where Architecture is defined by history, systems of exchange and space.
 Poveglia is to become a city of its own, a synthesis of social, natural and engineered forces working together to become a major icon for living in the lagoon.
 The emergent character of each space in relation to adjacent spaces, transforms the spatial qualities between each building.
 Every path is differentiated by the contrast and melting of unique functions within buildings and the envelope of every building is a reaction to this dynamic.
 The building pods bring students, faculty and visitors into each space through a reveal which opens gradually to establish tangencies with the landscape.
 These transitions between inside and outside enable the movement of wind, light, heat and circulation to exist in symbiosis.
 The design of Poveglias new campus, University Island is an embodiment of the complexity of the lagoon.
-Providing the students, visitors and ihabitants of Venice with a new way of living and expanding their lifestyles throughout the islands.
+Providing the students, visitors and inhabitants of Venice with a new way of living and expanding their lifestyles throughout the islands.